80% of the outcomes come from 20% of the action.

 The Pareto Principle was founded by Vilfredo Damaso Pareto, an Italian economist in 1896.
 Pareto, an amateur gardener, noticed one day that 20% of the pea plants generated 80% of the healthy pea pods.
 This observation led him to think about uneven distribution.
 He observed this same principle elsewhere.
 For example, he also realized in Italy where he lived, 80% of the land was owned by 20% of the people.
 He further investigated different industries and found that 80% of production typically came from 20% of the companies.
 This generalization became the Pareto Principle.

-The Pareto Principle also known as the 80/20 is an incredible helpful mental model to add it to our toolbox.
-In a world where you are constantly bombarded with information, the Pareto Principle can help you make the right choices by shifting our focus and energy on tasks that would produce the most results.
+The Pareto Principle also known as the 80/20 is an incredible helpful mental model to add it to your toolbox.
+In a world where you are constantly bombarded with information, the Pareto Principle can help you make the right choices by shifting your focus and energy on tasks that would produce the most results.

 Itʼs important to remember that there are only so many minutes in an hour, hours in a day, and days in a week.
-Pareto can help you see that this is a good thing; otherwise, you’d be a slave to a never-ending list of things to do.
+Pareto can help you see that this is a good thing; otherwise, you’d have a never-ending list of things to do.
 So, you must always ask — what 20% of your work can drive 80 % of the outcomes?

 Before we dig deeper any further, let’s clarify the limitations of the Pareto Principle.